 will start behaving differently.

-Rabbit behaviour can be very simply interpreted if you understand that most of their body language and a few vocalizations have evolved from their wild ancestors.
+Rabbit behaviour can be very simply interpreted if you understand that most of their body language, vocalizations and 'traits' have evolved from their wild ancestors.

 However, we can understand these basic signals of communication if we just read the signs and act accordingly.